Mehak3010/Zenith/README.md

 ## Overview

 Zenith Real Estate Price Predictor is an end-to-end machine learning project that predicts residential property prices using the Ames Housing Dataset.
-The project leverages exploratory data analysis, feature engineering, data preprocessing, model comparison, and hyperparameter tuning to build an accurate and interpretable housing valuation system.
+The project leverages exploratory data analysis, feature engineering, data preprocessing, model comparison, hyperparameter tuning, and SHAP-based explainability to build an accurate and interpretable housing valuation system.

 The objective is to assist buyers, sellers, investors, and real estate agencies in estimating fair market prices and understanding the factors that influence property values.